Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends

 \section{Introduction}

 The sixth generation mobile communications (6G) system is attracting significant attention from academia and industry.
 It is envisioned that 6G will enable the Internet of Everything, provide services with higher throughput, ultra reliability, heterogeneous quality of service (QoS), massive connectivity, and support the convergence of communications, sensing, localization, computing, and control.
-6G therefore requires a more efficient use of the wireless resources and more powerful means to manage interference, which has triggered a rethinking and redesign of physical (PHY) layer and multiple access (MA) techniques for wireless communication systems \cite{6Gwhitepaper2021RSMA,xiao2021bruno6G}.
-In this section, we first discuss the motivations for a new PHY layer design.
-We then introduce the requirements of the fifth generation (5G) and sixth generation (6G) of mobile communication and motivate the need for rate-splitting multiple access (RSMA).
+6G therefore requires a more efficient use of the wireless resources and more powerful means to manage interference, which has triggered a rethinking and redesign of physical (PHY) layer and multiple access (MA) techniques for wireless communication systems \cite{6Gwhitepaper2021RSMA}.
+In this section, we first briefly introduce a candidate MA scheme for 6G, namely, rate-splitting multiple access (RSMA), and then discuss the PHY layer challenges for the emerging MA schemes.
+After that, we specify the requirements of the fifth generation (5G) and 6G of mobile communication and motivate the need for RSMA.
 The major contributions of this treatise are summarized at the end of the section.
-Table \ref{tab:Acronyms} and Table \ref{tab:notations} respectively detail the main abbreviations and notation used throughout this work.
+Table \ref{tab:Acronyms} details the main abbreviations used throughout this work.